The Story of MSENGENI B Community

 The Msengeni B Care Workers saw the desperation in Mthobisi and knew they had to do something to help.
 They welcomed Mthobisi to the daily Care Point with loving arms, where he immediately began receiving a hot meal every day.
 It has become a safe place for him here; to play and make new friends.
 His Care Worker, Sthembile is a strong support for Mthobisi and his family, regularly visiting them in their home and sharing about the love of Jesus.
 Her encouragement and love has made a huge difference in Mthobisi’s life, bringing him closer to Jesus every day.

-The Hands at Work office in Oshoek currently supports nine Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The Hands at Work office in Eswatini (Swaziland) currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Msengeni B. It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.